georgiee/angular-workshop-skipbo/docs/theory/02-components.md

   changeInput(value) {
     this.someInput = value;
     // 2.
-Tell Angular that somethinng changed this._cdr.markForCheck();
+Tell Angular that something changed this._cdr.markForCheck();
   }